 How Much Does Cool Sculpting Cost?

-Cool Sculpting cost depends on the number of cooling cycles, size and shape the applicator, and your treatment plan.
+Cool Sculpting cost is calculated per cycle.
+The exact cost of the cycle depends on the size and shape of the applicator.
 Parallel areas, like love handles, require two applicators – one per flank.
 This constitutes two cycles.

 The Shape and the Size of the Applicator

-CoolSculpting applicatorscome in varies shapes and sizes, each devised to shape a particular part of the body.
-This allows for greater versatility in the fat freezing method.
-TA patient's body's size and shape will determine what type of applicator to use.
-For instance, when freezing belly fat an individual may require one large applicator.
+CoolSculpting applicators vary in shape and size.
+This permits highly customizable treatments.

+A patient's body's size and shape determine what type of applicator is best suited for their treatment.
+For instance, when freezing belly fat, an individual may require one large applicator.
 Another individual may need two small applicators.
-In addition, the combination of one small and one large applicator provides an additional option.
+Furthermore, some patients are better suited using a combination of one small and one large applicator.

-At your complimentary consultation, your CoolSculpting expert will discuss your body size and shape along with fat freezing prices.Sizes of applicators varies per cost.
-A large applicator covers double the area of the body, and thus will cost twice the price of a small applicator.
+Cost differs according to the size of the applicator.
+A large applicator covers double the area of the body but costs twice the price of a small applicator.

 See real results >>

-Specialty applicatorsreducing, add anothingthe er aspect to fat freezing.
-For example, the CoolMini targets the submental region and is excellent in treating neck fat and double chins.thethe your',

-Since a CoolMini is a specialty applicator cost of a single cycle differs from other applicators.
+Specialty applicators, such as the CoolMini, which targets the submental region and is excellent for reducing double chins, adds another factor in determining the price.
+Since the CoolMini is a specialty applicator, the cost of a single cycle differs from other applicators.

+At your complimentary consultation, your CoolSculpting expert will curate discuss your customized treatment cycle, tailored to your body's size and shape, along with fat freezing prices.
+From there, your exact CoolSculpting cost may be calculated.

 How to Save on CoolSculpting Cost

-There are several options for lowering the cost ofyou may CoolSculpting.
+There are several options for lowering the cost of CoolSculpting.
 Buying a CoolSculpting package will significantly reduce cost.
-Promotions provide additional savings on CoolSculpting treatment.
+Promotions provide additional savings on the fat freezing treatment.

 BOX